-Members may only initiate inquiries related to immigration status when specifically enforcing laws in which immigration status is an element of the crime, such as human trafficking and smuggling.
+Members shallmay only initiate the actions above inquiries related to immigration status when specifically enforcing laws in which immigration status is an element of the crime, such as relating to human trafficking and smuggling where immigration status is an element of the crime.

-- a.
-When questioning, arresting, or detaining any person under this exception, the member shall articulate and document the reason the member believes the exception applies. - 2.
-Criminal investigations also involving civil violations
+a.
+When questioning, arresting, or detaining any person under this exception, the member shall articulate and document the reason the member believes the exception applies.

+2. Criminal investigations also involving civil violations

-This policy does not prohibit members from assisting federal law enforcement in the investigation of criminal activity involving people who may also be in violation of federal civil immigration laws.
+Nothing in tThis policy shalldoes not prohibit members from assisting federal law enforcement officers in the investigation of criminal activity involving people present in the United States who may also be in violation of federal civil immigration laws in accordance with City of Minneapolis Ordinance §19.30 (a)(4).
 Example: A person wanted for robbery who also has civil violations.

-III.
+H.III.
 Procedures/Regulations